andrewcooke/choochoo/docs/impulse.md

 ### Open Questions

-If we look at the FF-Model, and current implementations, what problems can we see?
+If we look at the FF-Model and current implementations, what problems can we see?
 Where can we improve things?
 What can go wrong?

 #### Heart Rate v Power